MicrosoftDocs/OfficeDocs-SharePoint/migration/how-to-use-the-sharepoint-migration-tool.md

 - [Understanding permissions when using the SharePoint Migration Tool](understanding-permissions-when-migrating.md)</br>

  > [!IMPORTANT]
- > - The required permissions at tenant level for the performer user is "SharePoint Admin".
+ > - The required user permissions at tenant level is "SharePoint Admin".
  > - The required permissions at site collection level for the performer user is "Admin".

 #### Allow or prevent Custom Script (NoScript)</br>